 SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

-Discover the facts about Robert Stroud, better known as "the Birdman of Alcatraz", who is just one of the many infamous prisoners of Alcatraz.
+Discover the facts about Robert Stroud—better known as "the Birdman of Alcatraz"—who was just one of the many infamous prisoners of The Rock.

-Read on to learn the truth about his life, why he was incarcerated, where he stayed while serving his sentences, and if he actually had birds in his cell at Alcatraz.
+Read on to learn the truth about Robert Stroud's life, why he was incarcerated, where he stayed while serving his sentences, and if he actually had birds in his cell at Alcatraz.

 The birdman of Alcatraz information sign on AlcatrazA sign in one of the medical rooms at Alcatraz where Stroud spent many weeks after he became ill.

-His father also began to abuse him at a young age.
-Stroud decided he wouldn't put with the abuse and at thirteen he ran away from home.
+His father began to abuse him at a young age.
+Stroud decided he wouldn't put up with the abuse, and at 13, he ran away from home.

-For three years, he begged for money and lived with other homeless people as a hobo traveling around Alaska.
-He returned home in the state of Washington at the age of 16.
-Less than two years later, he left again for his beloved Alaska at the age of 18.
+For three years, he begged for money and lived with other homeless people traveling around Alaska.
+At 16, he returned home to Washington briefly, then left again for his beloved Alaska at the age of 18.

-While he was working there, he fell in love with a prostitute, Kitty O'Brien.
+While he was working there, Stroud met a prostitute named Kitty O'Brien.
 This is where his life of crime began.

-First Crime and the Beginning of Life in Prison
+Stroud's First Crime and Beginning of Life in Prison

-Stroud started working at age 18 as a railroad construction worker in Alaska.
-There was a prostitute, Kitty O'Brien, who worked at a local bar in Cordova, Alaska.
+With only a grade school education, Stroud started working at age 18 as a railroad construction worker in Alaska.
+Kitty O'Brien worked at a local bar in Cordova.

-There are questions about whether Kitty and he were in love or the other story is that he was her pimp and he didn't love her at all.
+Some say Stroud and O'Brien were in love; others say that he was her pimp and he didn't love her at all.

-On a trip back to Juneau, Stroud and Kitty met an old friend, Charlie Dahmer.
+Some say that, on a trip back to Juneau, Stroud and O'Brien met an old friend, Charlie Dahmer.
 They all went out to have drinks and dinner.
+Later, Stroud found O'Brien beaten up and robbed of her jewelry by Dahmer.

-After learning of this, Stroud did something that would then continue during his life: He decided to kill Dahmer for his actions.
-He hunted him down, found him, and then shot him to death.
+After learning of this, Stroud did something that would change his life: he decided to kill Dahmer for his actions.
+He hunted him down and shot him to death.

-Interestingly enough, right after he killed Dahmer, he went to the police and turned himself in without any issues and simply telling them that they had argued over money.
+Regardless of what led to the killing, interestingly enough, Stroud went to the police and turned himself in without any issues, simply telling them that they had argued over money.

-So as to if it was love or money, I would guess it was the money he loved more than Kitty.
+As to whether it was love or money, I would guess it was the money he loved more than Kitty.

 After being convicted of manslaughter, Robert Stroud started his term in prison at McNeil Island Federal Penitentiary in Washington State.
 He quickly became known as a troublesome inmate.

-While serving time at McNeil, he stabbed another inmate.
+While serving time at McNeil, he stabbed another inmate, who survived.
 The reason he gave for the stabbing was that the other prisoner snitched on him for taking food to his cell.

 At the time, Leavenworth was known as one of the toughest prisons in the US.
-No matter what, Robert Stroud's criminal career still continued behind bars.
-While he was incarcerated there, he stabbed and killed a guard.
+Even still, Robert Stroud's violent career still continued behind bars.
+While he was incarcerated there, he stabbed and killed a guard

 There are conflicting stories on the reason behind this killing.
 His story is that he was harassed by the guard.
-Other prisoners that wrote books about their experiences in Leavenworth confirm this theory.
+Other prisoners who wrote books about their experiences in Leavenworth confirm this theory.

 However, Leavenworth has no documentation about bad blood between the guard and Stroud.
 Their official conclusion is that it was a random act of violence by Stroud due to his anger issues.

-Finally, President Wilson listened, and Stroud's sentence was converted to life in prison.
-The warden at Leavenworth interpreted the life in prison sentence as a life in solitary confinement sentence.
+Finally, President Woodrow Wilson commuted Stroud's sentence to life in prison.
+The warden at Leavenworth interpreted this sentence as life in solitary confinement

 In Leavenworth, Stroud decided that being alone meant he could start learning and began to take classes.